The dome of Michigan's statehouse framed by tree branches and a bright blue sky in downtown Lansing.

 TNC works tirelessly to understand the threats facing Great Lakes ecosystems, and to pursue restoration solutions that protect native fish species and their roles in thriving coastal communities.
 We align our efforts with partners across the Great Lakes—preventing invasive species from taking hold, protecting coastal systems against degradation and more.

-While iconic native species such as lake whitefish still swim in Great Lakes waters, their numbers are dwindling.
-TNC is working with state and Tribal partners to better understand the causes and develop solutions.
+What we're doing: While iconic native species such as lake whitefish still swim in Great Lakes waters, their numbers are dwindling.
+TNC is working with state and Tribal partners to research the causes and develop solutions.

 Two experts search for lake whitefish with nets on a Michigan river.